People and Organizations

 which is a subclass of Actor

 , even though they can no longer carry out activities.
 People in comas or otherwise completely incapacitated also cannot carry out activities, but are not temporarily non-Actors.
 The modeling that death is a transformation from an instance of Person to an instance of Thing adds complexity for the sake of purity, but does not add any actual value.
 Thus a burial activity (aat:300263485) buries a Person, not a Thing-that-used-to-be-a-Person.
-However if the skeleton is then dug up and exhibited, it is exhibited as a Thing.
+However if the skeleton is later dug up, it is likely documented as a Physical Thing.
 There is, therefore, a transition at some undetermined point.

 Example: